-*Know your Waters! - Sounds simple, but it is critical.
-This tip applies to all fisherman, experienced or starting out.
+*Know your Waters! * - Sounds simple, but very important.
+This tip applies to all fisherman, experienced or otherwise.

-Pick one or two fisheries (lakes, ponds, river, etc.).
-And get to know these waters well (the targeted species, the local rules, water clarity/levels/currents/flows, and the diet of the fish.).
-Always use more than one type of lures and or bait too.
-"Color does matter."
+Pick one or two of your local fisheries (lakes, ponds, river, etc.).
+Challenge yourself to get to know these waters well (types of fish/species, the local rules, water clarity/levels/currents/flows, and the diet of the fish.).

-Once you start finding/seeing patterns to the fish, make small adjustments here and there.
-(Lures vs. baits, location, colors, speed, etc.).
+When fishing in a new location, have a variety of baits on hand (different designs, colors, artificial, fresh bait, etc.).
+Once you start seeing/finding eating patterns to the fish, make small adjustments here and there as time moves on.
+(Location, depth, colors, speed, etc.).
 The bite isn't always going to be hot, and they may not be biting the same thing(s) the next day.
 These small adjustments will help you fish through a hard bite.
 Keep in mind the fish are always biting on something, find it, use it, and don't tell anyone about it.

 Make your luck happen.

 Match the Hatch - In short, match your lures/bait to what is naturally occurring in or on top of the water.
-Examples: Bugs/insects, bait fish, amphibians, birds, and crustaceans.
+Examples: Bugs/insects, bait fish, rodents, amphibians, birds, crustaceans, etc.

-Reaction Bite/Striking - Not hungry?
+Reaction Bites - Not hungry?
 Then make them MAD!
-Whatever the case may be for the lack of interest, you can work a reaction bite/strike out of the fish.
-Do keep in mind the size of the lure, try to keep the lure within a reasonable size.
-(Match the Hatch) Use lures that have traits such as noise, bright colors, flash, vibration, and any aggressive action in the water.
+Whatever the case may be for the lack of interest or lock jaw, you can work a reaction bite/strike out of the fish.
+Do keep in mind the size of the lure, try to keep the lure within a reasonable size, and then adjust accordingly.
+‘What kind of lures should I use?’
+Use lures that have traits such as noise, bright colors, flash, vibration, and any aggressive action in the water.
 If you can, place the lure in sight or right in front of the fish's face.
 Irritating them into striking your lure.
-Do Not try to Foul Hooking or Snare fish with your lure.
-Unless local rules allow it.

 Tipping your lures with bait - Worms, leeches, shrimp (raw or cured), salmon eggs (jarred or cured row), minnows, cut bait, power bait, gulp maggots, corn, etc...
-Know your local water regulations, some of these options listed above may be unlawful to use in specific waters.
+Knowing your local water regulations, some of these options listed above may be unlawful to use in specific waters.
 Artificial is always a great substitute (if allowed).
-Plastics, such as jigs, worms, grabs, swim baits etc. are great way to add color, flash and movement to your spinners.
+Plastics, such as jigs, worms, grabs, swim baits etc. are great ways to add color, flash and movement to your spinners/lures.

 For Example, the 6–8-hour rule applies to my local waters when targeting bass and trout.
 "This rule is very specific to the moon being full or almost full during summer."
 When the bite turns back on and my line is in the water, it's hard to keep them off the hook. ~Hazz